tp1de/ioBroker.ems-esp/README.md

 	### **WORK IN PROGRESS**
 -->
 ### 1.24.0 (2023-02-26)
-* error corrections for versiosn 1.22 and 1.23
+* error corrections for version 1.22 and 1.23

 ### 1.23.0 (2023-02-26)
 * correct ww states from v1.22